You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 14. Eggplant

-Eggplant is also really good at attracting a wide variety of pests.
+Eggplant is also particularly susceptible to attracting a wide variety of pests.

 It is an attractive resting spot for hornworms, leaf-footed bugs, Colorado potato beetles, and stink bugs.
-In addition, two-spotted spider mites and certain species of beetles are also drawn to eggplant.
+Two-spotted spider mites and some beetle species also like eggplants.

 15. Geranium

-Geraniums attract pests like mealybugs, Japanese beetles, scales, greenflies, budworms, cabbage loopers, and mites.
+Geraniums attract many pests.
+Common ones include mealybugs, Japanese beetles, scales, greenflies, budworms, cabbage loopers, and mites.

-You can plant them in your yard and watch as the pests flock to them instead of your plants.
+You can plant them in your yard and watch as the pests flock to them, rather than to your prized plants.

 16. Okra

-Okra is another ideal choice [2]—it’s especially good for attracting stink bugs, corn earworms, beetles, leaf-footed bugs, spiders, ants, and caterpillars.
+Okra is another ideal choice [2].
+It’s great for attracting stink bugs, corn earworms, beetles, leaf-footed bugs, spiders, ants, and caterpillars.

 17. Tansy

-By planting tansy near affected crops, you’ll be able to create a barrier that these pests just won’t cross.
+By planting tansy around affected crops, you can create a barrier that these pests will not cross.

 Where to Buy Seeds

-SeedsNow is a great online medium to start.
+SeedsNow is an excellent online medium to start.
 You can also check with your local garden store.

 Takeaway

-Trap cropping is a clever way to manage pests in your garden, and it’s a technique that’s been used for centuries.
+Trap cropping is a clever way to manage pests in your garden, and it is a technique that has been used for centuries.
 By planting a crop that’s attractive to pests, you can keep them away from the good stuff and reduce the damage they do.

 Add comment